biotorrents/documentation/docs/install.md

 ```

 The Nginx config for the Ocelot tracker should look like this.
-Nginx acts as a TLS reverse proxy so that Ocelot isn't directly exposed.
+Nginx acts as a TLS reverse proxy so Ocelot isn't directly exposed.
-Note the additional caveats of Ocelot's listening port (34000 is default),
-and setting the correct `Host` header (so tracker connections don't show up as localhost):
+Note the `Host` header (so tracker connections don't show up as localhost):

 ```nginx
 server {